Shortly After Donald Trump Says He Does Not Want Iran War, New Airstrikes Reportedly Hit Iran-Backed Militia

 New airstrikes targeted the leader of an Iraqi militia group widely believed to be controlled by Iran, in the early hours of Saturday morning, according to reports out of the region.
 As of about 6 p.m.
-EST in the United States, there had been no further confirmation of the attacks, or of who carried them out.
-But the reported strikes came less than 24 hours after a dramatic U.S. drone attack killed top Iranian military leader General Qassem Soleimani in an attack at Bagdhad Airport.
+ET in the United States, there had been no further confirmation of the attacks, or of who carried them out.
+But the reported strikes came less than 24 hours after a dramatic U.S. drone attack killed top Iranian military leader General Qassem Soleimani in an attack at Baghdad Airport in Iraq.

-The attacks on a convoy of military vehicles traveling north of Baghdad, Iraq, in the rural district of Taji, killed six people and wounded three more, according to an initial report by the news agency Reuters.
+The attacks on a convoy of military vehicles traveling north of Baghdad, in the rural district of Taji, killed six people and wounded three more, according to an initial report by Reuters.
 The targets were reportedly top figures in the Kataib Imam Ali militia, a paramilitary group in Iraq believed to be connected to the Iranian government.

 But the new attacks were reported only about two hours after Donald Trump — at a brief press conference at his Mar-a-Lago vacation resort in Palm Beach, Florida — said that he did not want war with Iran, according to a Politico report.